HarryGoddard/Palettiser/README.md

     Replace [path/to/your/images](http://_vscodecontentref_/0) with the actual path to the directory containing your JPEG and PNG images.

-3. The processed images will be saved in a subdirectory named `Palletised` within the input directory, organized into `landscape` and `portrait` subfolders.
+3. The processed images will be saved in a subdirectory named `Paletised` within the input directory, organized into `landscape` and `portrait` subfolders.

 ## Example